Moomooo95/moomooo95-extensions/README.md

-# French Extensions for Paperback
+# Moomooo95 Extensions

+This repository hosts the french sources that are installable directly through the Paperback application.

+## Usage

+[Add this source list](paperback://addRepo?displayName=Moomooo95%27s%20Extensions&url=https%3A%2F%2Fmoomooo95.github.io%2Fmoomooo95-extensions%2Fmaster) to the Paperback app.

-## Sources available
+## Available Sources

 |       Name        |               URL               |
 | :---------------: | :-----------------------------: |